 - If the target has the ability Shield Dust and the secondary effect should affect the target, its effect will be nullified.

-If you would like to know more nitty-gritty details about how the battle system works, go to The Ultimate Pokémon Center (unfortunately, the site is in a pretty sorry state right now and missing half of the pages; the links below go to archived versions).
-It has extensive sections on the mechanics of every main series game (and Mystery Dungeon) up until the sixth generation:
+If you would like to know more nitty-gritty details about how the battle system works, a now-defunct website named Ultimate Pokémon Center had extensive sections on the mechanics of every main series game (and Mystery Dungeon) up until the sixth generation: